Representing data in words: A context engineering approach: Discussion

 Wordalisations, similar to visualisations, are powerful tools for data communication.
 They have the potential to make all types of data more accessible and comprehensible to a wider audience.
-However, evaluating them is inherently subjective, as absolute accuracy is often unattainable \cite{tong2021inapplicability, ieee_chatgpt}.
+However, evaluating them is inherently subjective, as absolute accuracy is often unattainable~\cite{tong2021inapplicability, ieee_chatgpt}.
 In our work, we have embraced this reality by prioritising transparency and honesty, akin to practices in visualisation.
-Rather than solely emphasising numerical evaluations, we advocate for providing thoughtful documentation through model cards as a more holistic approach to communicating model capabilities.
+Rather than solely emphasising numerical evaluations, we advocate for providing thoughtful documentation through model cards and communicating model capabilities and limitations.
 Benchmarking and evaluation, while having some value, should support this process rather than be the sole target.
-We can compare this process with journalism: journalists rarely focus on benchmarking their work, but attempt to maintain high standards.
+We can compare this process with journalism: journalists rarely focus on benchmarking their work, but attempt to maintain high standards \cite{mintzer-sweeney_muth_2024,cairo2016truthful}.
+It is also consistent with the idea of context engineering \cite{context_engineering}: we are no longer at the stage of benchmark accuracy tests, but looking for ways to develop best practices for working with LLMs.
 Those exploring prompting should focus on documenting and standardising their methodologies to build a robust framework for future use.
-Looking ahead, prompting will play an increasingly significant role and having a clear structure for documentation will be essential.
-We hope that this article is a contribution in that direction.
+Looking ahead, prompting will play an increasingly significant role in software development and having a clear structure for documentation will be essential.